RickGao/MiningLimit/README.md

-This is a plugin that aim to limit the amount the mine that players harvest
+Lightweight, Easy-to-Configure Spigot Plugin to Reduce X-Ray Mining and Ensure Fair Gameplay Limit the amount the mine that players harvest in fixed amount of time